LaSTEM Advisory Council Member Biographies

 Dr. Rachel Vincent-Finley

-Dr. Rachel Vincent-Finley, Southern University System designee, is the Associate Dean for Academic Affairs in the College of Sciences and Engineering at Southern University and A & M College.
+Dr. Rachel Vincent-Finley is the Associate Dean for Academic Affairs in the College of Sciences and Engineering at Southern University and A&M College.
 She earned a B.A. in Mathematics from Bryn Mawr College and a M.A. and a Ph.D. in Computational and Applied Mathematics from Rice University.
-She worked at the Rice School in the Houston Independent School District for 7 years in various educational enhancement roles.

 Dr. Vincent-Finley joined the faculty at Southern University in 2009 as a Louisiana Optical Network Initiative fellow and an Assistant Professor in the Department of Computer Science.
-Soon thereafter, she became and continues to serve as the XSEDE Campus Champion for Southern University.
-Dr. Vincent-Finley is now a member of the faculty in the Department of Mathematics and Physics.
+Soon thereafter, she became and continues to serve as an XSEDE Campus Champion for Southern University.
+Dr. Vincent-Finley continues service on the faculty in the Department of Mathematics and Physics.

-Dr. Vincent-Finley serves as the secretary/treasurer of the Louisiana Optical Network Infrastructure (LONI) management council.
-Her general research interests include numerical methods and mathematical modeling with research applications to molecular biophysics, materials science and the use of technology to enhance scientific discovery.
+Dr. Vincent-Finley’s service to the state includes appointments on the Louisiana Optical Network Infrastructure (LONI) management council and the LaSTEM advisory council.
+Her general research interests include numerical analysis with applications to molecular biophysics and materials science.

 Dr. Vincent-Finley’s education and outreach efforts include broadening participation in STEM for underrepresented groups and enhancing the connections between higher education and industry through workforce development partnerships.